 During consultations, we suggested to the AMD that they engage businesses that depend on wild salmon and also those that are threatened by open net-pen salmon farms; for example, commercial and recreational fishing businesses and ecotourism companies.
 Sadly, we see no evidence of such consultations.

 We believe the AMD is using a manufactured perception of polarization as a manipulation tactic to keep open net-pens in B.C. waters.
 We are gravely concerned the bias in the AMD will continue to waste taxpayer money on this expensive transition process, produce an inadequate outcome and continue to put wild B.C. salmon at risk from open net-pen salmon farms.
+It was recently reported in the news that the Minister of Fisheries extended the transition consultation period until the end of summer and the transition plan will be released at a later date.
+Please take a moment to keep the pressure up at this pivotal time and send an email today.

 Please remind the federal government that you want them to remove factory fish farms from B.C.